-At least 17 days before the end of the quarter in which the student plans to graduate, four typewritten copies of the practicum which has been approved by the student's Supervisory Committee shall be filed in the Graduate School Office.
+- 2. Complete the course, Introduction to Doctoral Research (700), or its equivalent unless a comparable course on the graduate level has been completed and is accepted by the adviser and the Dean of the Graduate School. - 3.
+At least 17 days before the end of the quarter in which the student plans to graduate, four copies of the approved written report of the practicum shall be filed in the Graduate School Office.
 The four copies will be bound.
 The original and one copy will be placed in the library, one copy will be delivered to the major adviser, and one copy will be sent to the student.
 A binding and mailing fee will be charged.